Absolute Pets

-Absolute Pets is a South African retail chain that sells pet food, treats, toys, and other related items, as well as provides grooming services at certain locations.
-Founded in 2005, the company is headquartered in Cape Town, and is a subsidiary of major South African retail corporation Woolworths.
+Absolute Pets is a South African retail chain that sells pet food, treats, toys, and other related items, as well as providing grooming services at certain locations.
+Founded in 2005, the company is headquartered in Cape Town and is a subsidiary of major South African retail corporation Woolworths.

-As of 2024, Absolute Pets operates 172 locations across the country, and continues to expand.
+As of 2025, Absolute Pets operates 196 locations across the country and continues to expand.
 The company is South Africa's largest pet store chain by number of stores.
-Most stores are located in the 3 major metros of Cape Town, Durban, and Johannesburg.
+Most stores are located in the country's three largest metros: Cape Town, Durban, and Johannesburg.

 History

-Absolute Pets was founded in 2005, and headquartered in Cape Town.
+Absolute Pets was founded in 2005 and is headquartered in Cape Town.
 It became South Africa's largest retailer of pet-related supplies.

-In late 2023, major South African retail company Woolworths announced its intention to purcahse a 93.45% shareholding in Absolute Pets, from the existing Absolute Pets management, and Sanlam Private Equity.
-The retail giant bought 150 stores for R609 million in cash.
+In late 2023, major South African retail company Woolworths announced its intention to purchase a 93.45% stake in Absolute Pets from Sanlam Private Equity and the company's managemnet.
+Woolworths bought 150 stores for R609 million in cash.
 The existing Absolute Pets management team remained in their roles.

-The acquisition became effective on 1 April 2024, after approval from the South African Competition Tribunal.
+The acquisition became effective on 1 April 2024, following approval from the South African Competition Tribunal.
 In addition to WPet, Woolworths' existing pet care business, Absolute Pets became part of Woolworths Ventures, a newly created internal unit.
-WVentures also included WEdit, Woolworths' small-format clothing store brand.

 At the time, Woolworths said that Absolute Pets was strategically aligned with its existing business.
-The retailer also said that pet care was an attractive and rapidly developing market, with substantial growth potential.
-Woolworths estimated the pet care sector to be worth over R7 billion, comprising approximately 21.7 million pets in South Africa.
+The retailer also said that pet care was an attractive, rapidly developing market with substantial growth potential.
+Woolworths estimated the South African pet care sector to be worth over R7 billion, comprising approximately 21.7 million pets.

 Operations

-Absolute pets operates 172 pet stores across South Africa, constituting 39% of the total number of stores in the Woolworths group.
-The stores collectively cover over 21,000 square meters of retail space.
-Aside from pet-related products, certain stores also offer dog and cat grooming services.
+Absolute Pets operates 196 pet stores across South Africa, which equates to around 12% of the total number of stores in the Woolworths group.
+The stores collectively cover over 15,000 square meters of retail space.
+Aside from pet-related products, certain locations also offer dog and cat grooming services.

-Absolute Pets stores target mid-to-high income earners, in line with Woolworths' other store customer bases.
+Absolute Pets stores target mid-to-high income earners, aligning with the customer base of Woolworths' other store brands.

-Through its Absolute Pets app, the company offers Go Fetch!, a delivery service in under 60 minutes for individuals located within 5 km of one of its stores.
+Through its Absolute Pets app, the company offers "Go Fetch!", a delivery service that fulfills orders in under 60 minutes for customers located within 5 km of one of its stores.